jamieparfet/jamieparfet.github.io/_posts/2018-11-12-analyzing-flash-files.md

 This post demonstrates how to perform basic analysis of Flash files to discover common vulnerabilities.

-*Please note: these steps have only been tested on Kali Linux.*
+**These steps are intended to pbe performed on Kali Linux and have not been tested on another operating system.**

 ---